Ebonny shares her views on lessening dark spots and uneven skin tone, drawing from past experience and experiences of those she cares for.

 Turmeric powder is a natural remedy for skin lightening.
 One treatment method for turmeric is to mix it with a little of your usual face cream to form a paste and then apply to only the darkened areas of cleansed skin for between 10 and 30 minutes maximum, (starting with 10 minutes and building up to 30 minutes if no adverse skin reaction occurs).
 Then gently but thoroughly wipe it off and cleanse the skin again.

-Caution: Turmeric stains -so wear/use old clothes, old towels, old gloves etc to avoid spoiling such items and/or staining fingernails.
+Caution: Turmeric stains, so wear/use old clothes, old towels, old gloves etc to avoid spoiling such items and/or staining fingernails.
 In particular, those with very fair skin colour will benefit from a skin test in an inconspicuous area as turmeric may stain the skin itself.
 If skin staining occurs try using less turmeric.

 Slice a red onion and rub it directly onto the cleansed darkened areas of skin on a daily basis to lighten hyperpigmentation.
-Another method of using red onion is to grate it, squeeze out the juice and apply to the cleansed discoloured skin.
+Another method of using red onion is to grate it, squeeze out the juice and apply it to the cleansed discoloured skin.
 Apply to the darkened areas - use a cotton bud as necessary for small dark spots.
 Wash off after 40 minutes maximum.

 Apple Cider Vinegar